ministryofjustice/hmpps-typescript-lib/packages/eslint-config-hmpps/README.md

 - the necessary npm packages to simplify dependency management within repositories
 - rules as defined by classic Airbnb best-practice with HMPPS overrides and typescript parsing

+## Status

+This library is now in beta.
+Teams are free to use this library, but further breaking changes may occur.

 ## Usage

 Usage is best demonstrated by the [HMPPS typescript template](https://github.com/ministryofjustice/hmpps-template-typescript)